box/developer.box.com/content/pages/sign/30-request-options/20-extra-security.md

 <Message  size='small'>

-This check is done on the last step, so it does not prevent the signer from accessing the document.
+This check is done as the last step, so it does not prevent the signer from accessing the document.

 </Message>